 Now and again though I do think it’d be nice to have someone special.
 An actual grown up to spend time with , a bit of affection perhaps even a bit of romance (I know high maintenance eh?!)

-The thing is after you’ve been in an abusive relationship, dating is a minefield.
+The thing is after you’ve been in a toxic relationships, dating is a minefield.
 There’s so much scope for old anxieties to resurface , to fall back into negative thought patterns.
 I can only tell my story but there really are a lot of hurdles to overcome.

 My next boyfriend is going to have to be the world’s most patient man.